palkerecsenyi/palauth/README.md

 # PalAuth

 PalAuth is an authentication and IAM provider with support for OIDC.
-It's similar to [Keycloak](https://www.keycloak.org/) but is **not** written in Java.
+It's similar to [Keycloak](https://www.keycloak.org/) but aims to be simpler and easier to install/maintain.

 Here are some features:

 - Secure password authentication using argon2id
 - (Relatively) easy set up process with a ready-made Dockerfile
 - Support for TOTP and Webauthn based 2FA
-- Support for passkeys
+- Support for passkeys (passwordless sign-in with Webauthn)
 - RBAC IAM with a user-friendly dashboard and a REST HTTP API
 - Sessions stored in Redis
 - Uses MySQL with Prisma schemas for an easy development experience